MakeSchool-Tutorials/Makestagram-Swift-V3/P24-Social-Login/content.md

 Last, we'll need to add some code to implement our new Facebook login UI.

-# Implementing FirebaseAuthUI for Facebook Login
+# Implementing FirebaseUI for Facebook Login

 First, we'll add a new method to our `AppDelegate`:

 > [action]
-Open `AppDelegate` and make sure you import `FirebaseAuthUI` at the top of the file:
+Open `AppDelegate` and make sure you import `FirebaseUI` at the top of the file:
 >
 ```
-import FirebaseAuthUI
+import FirebaseUI
 ```
 >
 Next add the following method to your app delegate: